Community College Transfer Guide

 State law mandates that beginning in 1999, UHD must accept the entire General Education Core for students who started in the Fall Semester, 1999, enrolled in an A.A. or A.S.
 Degree program and completed the General Education requirements at a Community College.
 Additionally, students will not need to take any extra General Education Core courses at UHD.

-However, it is significant that each student recognizes that she/he must be enrolled in a college transfer degree program to qualify.
+However, it is significant that each student recognizes that they must be enrolled in a college transfer degree program to qualify.
 These Programs include the A.A and A.S. degrees.
 It is important to note that the General Education Core at the Community College will transfer in total (without losing any hours).

 Students who have an associate degree when they transfer to UHD are more likely to graduate with a bachelor's degree than those who do not complete their degree requirements.
 UHD has a very high graduation rate with Criminal Justice majors when they transfer to UHD with an A.A. or A.S. degree.